-Personal Care Services may be used to pay parents of minor enrollees under age 18 or spouses of enrollees.
+Personal Care Services may be used to pay parents (including biological and adoptive parents) of minor enrollees under age 18) or spouses of enrollees.
 Parents of minors and spouses must meet the provider qualifications for this service.
-For purposes of the waiver, relatives are defined as parents (biological and adoptive) of minors, and spouses of waiver participants.

 For an enrollee's spouse or parent of a minor enrollee to be paid under the waiver, the service or support must meet all of the following authorization criteria and monitoring provisions.
 The service must: